bendelevi/jobsearch/README.md

 At the bottom of the Dashboard page there is a table that shows the jobs that are marked as favourite in the logging process.
 It filters out the pending ones and the ones I have upcoming interviews with.
 The 3 color codes indicate the days passed since the application.
 Green is less than 14 days, yellow is 15-30 days and red is 30+ days.
-The next version will add interview probability to the color coding.
+Future updates will introduce interview probability-based color coding.
 ![5255646A-C548-4128-9BC2-05471038F298_4_5005_c](https://github.com/user-attachments/assets/86017cbd-3575-48a8-95fb-878d3314b83b)

 # Log